saachi-parmar/Saachi-Parmar/README.md

 ## Hi there, I'm Saachi Parmar 👋

 Welcome to my GitHub introduction repository!
-This repo offers a snapshot of my background, interests, and key projects in robotics.
+This repo offers a snapshot of my background, interests, and projects in robotics.

 ---